-I have a confession to make; I was 50 before I read the Little House on the Prairie series by Laura Ingalls Wilder.
-I can hear the collective gasp of all the shocked women that are currently reading this post….blasphemy, I KNOW!
+I have a confession to make: I was 50 before I read Laura Ingalls Wilder's Little House on the Prairie series.
+I can hear the collective gasp of all the shocked women reading this post.
+Blasphemy, I know!

 In my defense, when I was about the age when all the other little girls were madly absorbing these books, playing "Holly Hobbie" dress up and dreaming about being Laura, my local librarian marched me over to the adult section of the town’s public library and handed me an Agatha Christie novel.
 I never stepped foot in the children’s section of the library again.
-When I look back, I’m really not sure what I was doing when the television series came out because I didn’t watch that either.
-Oh, I saw an episode or two but without the background of the books; I just really didn’t get it.
-Maybe, it was just too “girly” for me; I hated pink, didn’t play with dolls and was the only kid in my neighborhood with a complete football uniform, shoulder pads and all.
-Needless to say, my husband was more than a bit skeptical when I tossed out the idea of driving up to DeSmet, South Dakota, for a “Little House on the Prairie” weekend.
+Looking back, I’m not sure what I was doing when the television series came out because I didn’t watch that either.
+Oh, I saw an episode or two, but without the background of the books, I just really didn’t get it.
+Maybe it was just too “girly” for me; I hated pink, didn’t play with dolls, and was the only kid in my neighborhood with a complete football uniform, shoulder pads, and all.
+Needless to say, my husband was more than a bit skeptical when I suggested driving up to DeSmet, South Dakota, for a “Little House on the Prairie” weekend.

-In the book, By the Shores of Silver Lake, Laura Ingalls Wilder wrote about living in this house the first winter the Ingalls family spent on the Dakota Prairies.
-Charles Ingalls was working for the railroad and the family moved into the Surveyors House for that first winter in South Dakota.
+In the book By the Shores of Silver Lake, Laura Ingalls Wilder wrote about living in this house during the first winter the Ingalls family spent on the Dakota Prairies.
+Charles Ingalls worked for the railroad, and the family moved into the Surveyor House for that first winter in South Dakota.

 It is the oldest building in DeSmet.
 The railroad built this railroad company house on the north shore of Silver Lake around 1879, a year before there was even a town located here.
 It was then moved into town in 1884.
 According to Pa’s journal, the Ingalls family moved in on December 1, 1879.
 The family only spent their first winter in the house.
 After that, the house often served as a hotel for the many homesteaders coming through the area.